SCOPE OF THIS CHAPTER

 - Where did you speak to the child / young person?
 If in their bedroom you may wish to describe it;

-- Have you completed an activity with them?
+- Have you completed an activity or piece of direct work with them?
 Attach it and discuss it;

 - Have you had a conversation with them?
 Record it.
 What did they talk about?
 What makes them happy?
 What is going well for them at the moment?
 Is anything worrying them?